 What’s The Difference Between Stuffing And Dressing?

 The truth is there isn’t a great deal of difference between vegan stuffing and vegan thanksgiving dressing.
-Traditionally stuffing got its name from being stuffed inside an animal, and dressing is just cooked on its own.
+Traditional stuffing got its name from being stuffed inside an animal, whereas dressing is cooked on its own.
 However, as many people cook stuffing separately, the terms are often used interchangeably nowadays, especially when cooking up a delicious vegan roast dinner.

 Is Stuffing Vegan Or Vegetarian?

 This recipe is entirely vegan-friendly and uses no animal products.
 Traditionally speaking though, stuffing is not vegan or vegetarian.
-Normally, stuffing calls for turkey or chicken stalk along with being stuffed inside a dead animal.
-See, there are so many benefits to vegan stuffing.
+Normally, stuffing calls for turkey or chicken broth along with being stuffed inside of a dead animal.
+See, there are so many benefits to the vegan dressing recipe!

-- Bread – Any bread that you have on hand will work great.
-I am a fan of a nice whole wheat artisan loaf though.
+- Bread – Any type of bread that you have on hand will work great including stale bread!
+I am a fan of a nice whole wheat artisan loaf, sourdough bread, or french bread.
 A nice gluten-free bread will also be delicious.
 More gluten-free vegan stuffing tips to follow!

 - Vegetable Broth – I usually just use water plus vegetable bouillon as it is easy to have on hand.
-That being said, I recommend using your favorite vegetable broth.
+That being said, I recommend using your favorite veggie broth.

 - Celery – It’s just not stuffing without celery in my opinion.

-- Quinoa – Packed with protein, quinoa make this vegan stuffing recipe a meal all on its own.
+- Quinoa – Packed with protein, quinoa makes this vegan stuffing recipe a meal all on its own.

-- Spices and Herbs – This vegan dressing thanksgiving recipe is pretty simple when it comes to ingredients.
-For the spices and herbs this recipe calls for salt, pepper, and rosemary.
+- Spices and Herbs – This vegan stuffing for Thanksgiving is pretty simple when it comes to ingredients.
+For the spices and herbs, this recipe calls for salt, black pepper, and rosemary.
 Simple yet flavorful.
+Fresh herbs are always tasty but dried herbs work well too.

 How To Make This Quinoa Stuffing Gluten-Free